andrew-d-gordon/Line-Find/line-set/docs/find_lines.md

 equation from which resembles: `ax + by = c`.
 The reduced form is a tuple resembling: `(a, b, c)`.
 The lines returned from find_unique_lines guarantees each line crosses through at least point_threshold number of points and the set of points that it crosses through is unique.
 Discussion and information regarding the line finding algorithm and alternate solutions are available in finding_unique_lines function info below.
-Lastly, find_lines primary code is only suitable for integer x, y coordinates based on parameter typing.
-While many functions likely can work with float values, such guarantees cannot be made.
+Lastly, find_lines data retrieval and functionality can work with both integer or float coordinates (valid numerical data is cast to floats if retrieving input from file).

 # Functions